Javihaus/Dash-app-gimnasio/README.md

 1. Setup account on Heroku
 2. Create a new app and deploy using GitHub.
 Connect to your Github repo where app files are.
-3. As alternative, create app with [The Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#getting-started)
+3. As alternative, deploy app with [The Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#getting-started)
 4. Install [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install)
 5. Change to directory where your app files are:
     ```